The usual reasons.

 To begin with, I would delight in satisfying the curiosity of my justly inquisitive Norwegian by regaling them with the full story of what possessed me to buy a one-way plane ticket to Sandefjord (yes, we have an airport).
 But this soon became impractical, once it dawned on me that I would be required to field this question on an almost daily basis, or at least whenever I engaged in conversation with anyone.

 It was not until fairly recently that a fellow English expat friend of mine (there are, remarkably, at least three of us here), taught me the three-word reply that any Norwegian would understand upon asking what I was doing here.
 All I needed to say was: ‘the usual reasons’.
-An explanation even more succinct than ‘oh, my girlfriend is Norwegian’, but hilariously carrying with it the same meaning.
+An explanation even more succinct than ‘oh, my girlfriend is Norwegian’, but hilariously carrying with it the same weight of meaning.
 How useful this has been, and quite in keeping, I feel, with the Norwegian penchant for efficiency of communication.

 Having lived in Norway for a little while now, I am beginning to see many reasons why a person would want to start a new life here, quite aside from the “usual” ones.